esanwit/FALK/README.md

 FALK
 ====

-FAKL is a Framework for Acoustic Logging of Keystrokes and originated from a course project.
+FALK is a Framework for Acoustic Logging of Keystrokes and originated from a course project.

+It will soon be made available after some much needed code cleanup